OfficeDev/office-docs/Ignite18/Outlook_Add-in_Lab/Lab.md

 ## Install prerequisites

-Begin this lab by installing the tools that you'll use to create an add-in project.

-- Install the latest version of [Yeoman](https://github.com/yeoman/yo) and the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) globally.
+Begin this lab by installing the tools that you'll use to create your add-in project: [Yeoman](https://github.com/yeoman/yo) and the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).
+To install the latest version of these tools globally, open the command prompt and run the following command.

 ```
 npm install -g yo generator-office